 What I hope this post has conveyed is that the needs of people with celiac vary per person.
 Not everyone with celiac will or can eat the same thing.

-A celiac’s diet and celiac’s needs encompass a wide-variety of factors like cross-contact, gut health, food sensitivities, comfort-level, knowledge-level, skill-level and more.
+A celiac’s needs encompass a wide-variety of factors like cross-contact, gut health, food sensitivities, comfort-level, knowledge-level, skill-level and more.

 While everyone with celiac is gluten-free and avoid cross-contact, the level of cross-contact can change depending on the person’s comfort, skill, and knowledge level.

-And everyone’s balanced celiac diet for healing is going to look different depending on their needs and food sensitivities.
+Every celiac’s balanced diet for healing is going to look different depending on their needs and food sensitivities.